 If you’ve been a supporter of our blog for any length of time, you’ve probably noticed that we write a lot of articles with tips and “how-tos” related to mobile marketing.
 Today, though, we’re shaking things up.
-Instead of telling you how important smartphones have become to our culture, we’re going to tell the story through some simple stats that you can use to impress your friends and finally convince your bank’s powers-that-be that mobile marketing is a no-brainer.
+Instead of telling you how important smartphones have become to our culture, we’re going to tell some of the fun facts about mobile advertising that you can use to impress your friends and convince that mobile marketing is a no-brainer.

 Trust us.
 This will be fun!